Graduate opportunities at EIT to solve global challenges

 Applicants who do not meet these criteria are strongly dissuaded from applying for the scholarships.

-Eligible applicants must also meet our selection criteria before starting an application.
+Eligible applicants must also meet our selection criteria below before starting an application.

 Selection criteria